-The Financial Reporting Council (FRC) UK Stewardship Code (“the Code”), by way of its seven Principles, aims to enhance the quality of engagement between institutional investors and companies, in order to help improve long-term returns to shareholders and the efficient exercise of governance responsibilities.
+The Financial Reporting Council (FRC) UK Stewardship Code 2012 (“the Code”), by way of its seven Principles, aims to enhance the quality of engagement between institutional investors and companies, in order to help improve long-term returns to shareholders and the efficient exercise of governance responsibilities.
 The Code encourages greater transparency about the way in which institutional investors oversee the companies in which they invest.
+Canada Life Asset Management is currently in the process of applying to the FRC for signatory status of the UK Stewardship Code 2020.

 Canada Life Asset Management Limited regards the combination of constructive dialogue with companies and the considered use of voting rights, as the basis of its stewardship responsibilities.
 In our view, shareholders have a vital role to play in encouraging a higher level of corporate performance by adopting a positive approach to corporate governance engagement with companies.